Find My Watering Days & Times

 Homeowner associations

-Irrigation Timers and Rebates
+Irrigation timers and rebates

 Property owners should reprogram their automatic irrigation timers to adjust the irrigation days from twice per week to their one allowable day per week.
 Get free help with adjusting your automatic irrigation timer from a Florida-Friendly Landscaping™ Program Coordinator by contacting Will Stone at (813) 744-5519 ext.
 54133 or stonewi@hcflgov.net.